intelsdi-x/snap/README.md

 ## Contributors
 ### Initial Authors
-All contributors are equally important to us, but we would like to thank the [initial authors](AUTHORS.md#initial-authors) for helping make open sourcing snap possible.
+All contributors are equally important to us, but we would like to thank the [initial authors](AUTHORS.md#initial-authors) for helping make open sourcing Snap possible.

 ### Maintainers
 Amongst the many awesome contributors, there are the maintainers.
 These maintainers may change over time, but they are all members of the **@intelsdi-x/snap-maintainers** team.
 This group will help you by: